a8ksh4/chonky-pocket/README.md

 It's hard to fit a full-sized keyboard, or even a 40% keyboard into a small build, but one-handed chording keyboards fill the gap where we want a do-anything mechanical keyboard but don't have the space.
 This one is based on the [artsey.io](https://www.artsey.io) layout, with a couple extra keys to more derectly access some programming related symbols.

 <img src="images/keyboard_artsey_layout.png" width="400" />

+The case halves sort of friction fit and snap together, with a few screws where I could fit them on the top half to make sure it is secure.

 ## Keyboard Wiring
 The keyboard and encoder are wired directly to the pi gpio pins.
 One wire, the copper zig-zag, goes to ground, and the rest go to digital pins.